Enhancing Scene Transition Awareness in Video Generation via Post-Training: Conclusion

 \section{Conclusion}

 In conclusion, our experiments demonstrate that prompt design plays a crucial role in controlling the number of scenes generated by T2V models.
 Furthermore, post-training on the \textbf{TAV} dataset significantly enhances the model’s ability to recognize and fulfill multi-scene generation requirements, especially when such intent is expressed explicitly in the prompt.
-Notably, we also observe that, despite being trained on prompts with explicit scene transition instructions, the post-trained model shows improved understanding and response to prompts that imply two scenes without clearly stating the transition.
+Notably, we observe that, despite being trained on prompts with explicit scene-transition instructions, the post-trained model shows improved understanding and response to prompts that imply two scenes without explicitly stating the transition.